Source: Record Group, KKL5, Central Zionist Archives, Jerusalem, Israel

 In the past four years there have been fluctuations and crises in the process of purchasing lands.
 Up till 1942 the only hindrance in the way of the land redemption was the Land Law.
 But since 1943 two major obstacles were added: The Arab “Nation Fund” and the rise in the price of land.
 The Arab “Nation Fund” is the tougher obstacle of the two.
 But in spite of the obstacles 43,000 dunams were liberated in 1943 from the Arabs.
 Out of which 28,000 dunams were liberated by direct purchases and about 22,000 were redeemed by way of establishing initial steps.
 In 1944 there was a large decline and the amount of land that was purchased in that year totaled only 22,000 dunams, out of which 8,000 were redeemed in the direct (mainly from the “permitted” areas in the North and in the Sharon) and 14,000 dunams in the roundabout way.

-At the end of 1945 the quantity increased to 45,000 dunams of which only 9,000 were transferred directly and the remaining 36,000 dunams through initial contracts.
+At the end of 1945, the quantity increased to 45,000 dunams of which only 9,000 were transferred directly and the remaining 36,000 dunams through initial contracts.

 So far in 1946—the total of the redeemed land was only 24,870 dunams, 17,000 of which with initial steps and 8,000 through direct purchases.

-It is this decline that prompted this meeting in order to find a way to increase the amount of redeemed lands.
+It is this decline that prompted this meeting in order to find a way to increase the number of redeemed lands.
 It is clear that the situation is getting increasingly worse and we are about to confront circumstances that will require thorough deliberations and an acceptance of responsibility.

 The main difficulty derives from the militant national Arab factor.
 Up till 1946 their resistance to selling lands to Jews was restricted to threats, oral and written, legal procedures and other such incidents whose main purpose was to disturb and distract the potential sellers.
 In 1946 the Arab resistance has taken on more serious tones and threats were being carried out.
 Some of our loyal Arab assistants were killed by Arab activists.
-Such actions frighten those parties that need, and may even possibly want to work with us.
+Such actions frighten those parties that need and may even possibly want to work with us.

 For several years now we have practiced the custom of projecting the possibilities of land purchases at the beginning of each year.
 From the totals of the past years we can conclude that the potential for land purchases has not decreased.
 The potential remains each year at 200-250 thousands of dunams.It can clearly be determined that the source of land in the country has not dried out.
 Since we have purchased extensive tracts of land from the Arabs these past years and the possibility of more purchases still exists, it can be concluded that the will to sell in the Arab camp hasn’t decreased.
 If there were no obstacles set up in our way we could purchase land without restraint.
 But here is where we must reiterate the obstacles before us.

-While the land purchase law was the main obstacle a few years ago, today the main obstacles are the Arab “Nation Fund”, the rise in prices, the terror that erupted by the Arabs.
+While the land purchase law was the main obstacle a few years ago, today the main obstacles are the Arab “Nation Fund,” the rise in prices, the terror that erupted by the Arabs.
 Take for example, the Sharon area in which the transfer of land to Jews is permissible.
 In this area the “Nation Fund” has strengthened its hold and is substantially delaying the activities of the people that are working for us.

 The second noted obstacle is the rise in prices.
 It is a fact that there is a substantial difference between the price of land in 1945 and 1946.
 In the North for example, there was a 20% rise, and in the Haifa region there was a 50% rise.
 If in 1945 the price of a dunam was 24 Palestine Pounds (PP), then in 1946 the price rose to 36 PP. There wasn’t as large a rise in the South, except for the Negev where prices rose substantially.
 The price doubled (in 1945 there was already a rise of 300% in the price in comparison to the price before the War).
-In the Sharon the price of a dunam in 1945 was 41 PP but in 1946 it was PP. The rise in price cannot be ignored because the increase in price is disproportionate to the income of the JN that did not increase in the same proportions.
+In the Sharon (Coastal Plain) the price of a dunam in 1945 was 41 PP but in 1946 it was PP. The rise in price cannot be ignored because the increase in price is disproportionate to the income of the JN that did not increase in the same proportions.

 In light of these circumstances we must resolve the question of how to overcome the obstacles and increase the overall holdings of the JNF.